sofa-framework/doc/components/collision/geometry/spherecollisionmodel.md

 <!-- generate_doc -->
 # SphereCollisionModel

-Collision model which represents a set of Spheres
+Collision model which represents a set of Spheres.

 Templates: